4di03/4di03/README.md

 ## Hi There 👋

-I like working on things related to Computer Vision, AI/ML, Distributed Systems, and Scientific Computing!
+I enjoy working on projects in Computer Vision, AI/ML, Distributed Systems, and Scientific Computing!

 🔭 I’m currently working on ...

-- 🖐 PalmPilot
+- 🖐 PalmPilot, a program to allow you to use your computer with simple hand gestures.

 📫 How to reach me: